-In a career of public service and civic leadership spanning the second half of the 20th century, Robert Sargent Shriver, Jr. confronted a range of seemingly intractable conflicts that pitted Americans against each other, and the United States against the Soviet Union.
-He helped build peace by developing and implementing programs and policies structured to promote long-term, cumulative, peaceable change.
+In a career of public service and civic leadership spanning the second half of the 20th century, Robert Sargent Shriver, Jr. ("Sarge") confronted a range of seemingly intractable conflicts that at times pitted Americans against each other, and at others the United States against other nations.
+He worked to build peace by developing and implementing programs and policies structured to promote long-term, cumulative, peaceable change.

 The key to Shriver's legacy of success as a peacebuilder lies in his ability to create feasible, effective programs that promote human dignity and welfare.
 All the programs he created are informed by a method in peacebuilding he once described as "a formula for practical idealism."

 Robert Sargent Shriver, Jr. was born November 9, 1915 in Westminster, Maryland.
 Sarge attended Yale University in 1934.
 During college, Shriver was the senior editor of the Yale Daily News.
 Sarge enrolled in Yale Law School in 1938, receiving his L.L.B. in 1941.
 Sarge went on to serve five years in active duty in the U.S. Navy during World War II.

 In 1953, Sarge married Eunice Kennedy, sister of John F. Kennedy.
 During their years in Chicago in the late 1950s, Sarge served as the head of the Chicago School Board and the Catholic Interracial Council.
 In these roles, he addressed America's racial conflict by leading successful efforts to integrate Chicago's public and parochial school systems.

 During the Kennedy Administration, Sargent Shriver created the Peace Corps, serving as its first Director.
 This bold and enduring international program builds peace and fosters diplomacy by sending Americans to work on local projects in communities throughout the developing world.